James I of Scotland: Foreign policy

-James's release in 1424 did not herald a new phase relationship in Anglo-Scottish relations.
-Contrary to the English council's hopes, the king emerged as a confident and independently-minded European monarch.
-The only substantive matters of contention between the two kingdoms were the payments due under the terms of James's release and the renewal of the truce that would expire in 1430.
-In 1428 after setbacks on the battlefield Charles VII of France sent his ambassador Regnault de Chartres, Archbishop of Rheims, to Scotland to persuade James to renew the Auld Alliance — the terms were to include the marriage of the princess Margaret to Louis, the dauphin of France, and a gift of the province of Saintonge to James.
-The ratification of the treaty by Charles took place in October 1428 and James, now with the intended marriage of his daughter into the French royal family and the possession of French lands, had his political importance in Europe boosted.
+James's release in 1424 did not herald a new relationship with its southern neighbour.
+He did not become the submissive king that the English council had hoped for, but instead emerged as a confident and independently-minded European monarch.
+The only substantive matters of contention between the two kingdoms were the payments due under the terms of James's release, and the renewal of the truce expiring in 1430.
+In 1428 after setbacks on the battlefield Charles VII of France sent his ambassador Regnault of Chartres, Archbishop of Rheims to Scotland to persuade James to renew the Auld Alliance—the terms were to include the marriage of the princess Margaret to Louis, the dauphin of France, and a gift of the province of Saintonge to James.
+The ratification of the treaty by Charles took place in October 1428, and James, now with the intended marriage of his daughter into the French royal family and the possession of French lands, had his political importance in Europe boosted.